05, September 2024

 Discover how the rise of e-commerce is allowing consumers to explore new trends in alcoholic spirits from around the world.

-Amidst the excessive consumption of alcoholic spirits, there is a growing awareness among consumers about balancing indulgence with health.
+Amidst the excessive consumption of alcoholic beverages and craft beer, there is a growing awareness among consumers about balancing indulgence with health.
 This has led to the emergence of low-alcohol and functional beverages that blend the pleasure of a drink with added health benefits.
 Hence, as the demand for healthier alternatives grows, functional beverages are stepping up to offer an innovative solution in the food and beverage industry.

 Products like probiotic drinks, plant-based protein beverages, Turkish coffee, Kombucha, and Japanese matcha are just a few examples of these beverages.
 Functional drinks are designed to provide specific health benefits beyond basic nutrition, such as improved digestion, enhanced energy levels, and better immune function.